 The Federated Identity feature of VMware Cloud on AWS can be integrated with all 3rd party IdPs who support SAML version 2.0.
 In this integration model, the customer dedicated vIDM tenant will work as SAML Service Provider.
 If the 3rd party IdP is set up to perform multi-factor authentication (MFA), the customer will be prompted MFA for access to VMware Cloud services.
 In this blog, the integration with one of the most popular IdP PingOne will be demoed.

-Note: please complete the vIDM connector installation and the vIDM tenant basic setup as per my first blog of this series before continuing.
+Note: If you would like to use the vIDM connector for users/groups sync, please complete the vIDM connector installation and the vIDM tenant basic setup as per my first blog of this series before continuing.

 To sync the corporate Active Directory users to PingOne, we will need to install the identity bridge PingOne AD Connect.
 The PingOne AD Connect installation is quite straightforward.
 You can follow the installation guide to complete the installation.
 Here, I synced my AD davidwzhang.com to PingOne for Enterprise with AD connect.
 Below is my AD connect setup for your reference:

 Once the domain users are synced, you will be able to see your AD user groups and users information in PingOne Console’s User tab like below: